stephanelkhoury/TaskTravelWebsite/docs/documentation.md

 The website includes smooth animations for various elements, such as the hero section, grid items, and buttons.
 Key animations include:

 - **Ease-in-out animation**: Used for the navigation menu and other elements to provide a smooth transition effect.
+- **Hover grow effect**: Applied to buttons and images to create a scaling effect on hover.
+- **Scroll animation**: Elements appear with a smooth transition when they come into view while scrolling.

 ## Contact Information